chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

       its('permissions.logGroup') { should be_in ['WRITE'] }
     end

-### objects (Hash)
+### public_objects

-The `objects` hash property is used for testing the objects in a bucket.
+The `public_objects` property is used for testing the public objects in a bucket.

     describe aws_s3_bucket('test_bucket') do
-      # Check what extension categories we have
-      its('objects') { should include 'public' }

       # Check examples of 'public'
-      its('objects.public') { should eq [] }
+      its('public_objects') { should eq [] }
     end

+### region

+The `public_objects` property is used for testing the public objects in a bucket.

+    describe aws_s3_bucket('test_bucket') do
+      # Check if the correct region is set
+      its('region') { should eq 'us-east-1' }
+    end

 ## Matchers

 This InSpec audit resource has the following special matchers.
 For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

-### have_public_files (alias: has_public_files)
+### have_public_objects (alias: has_public_objects)

-The `have_public_files` matcher tests if the S3 Bucket has any files that are open to the public.
+The `have_public_objects` matcher tests if the S3 Bucket has any objects that are open to the public.
 Returns a true if one or more objects in the bucket are public.
 If no objects are public returns false.
-Please visit https://blog.rackspace.com/3-things-aws-s3-security-stay-headlines for more details on what is public.
+Please visit https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html for more details on what is public.

-    it { should_not have_public_files }
+    it { should_not have_public_objects }

 ### public

-the `public` matcher tests if the S3 bucket is publicly accessible.
+The `public` matcher tests if the S3 bucket has an ACL permission that allows the public to view the bucket

     it { should_not be_public }